 All rights reserved.
 This book or any portion thereof may not be reproduced or used in any manner whatsoever without the express written permission of the publisher except for the use of brief quotations in a book review or scholarly journal.

-Gym Ed's Bike Shop is not an actual bike shop...
-At least, not yet.
+Gym Ed's Bike Shop is not an actual bike shop... at least, not yet.
 It's my branding and video set for some retro bike builds I've got up my short sleeves.
-The videos are for grown kiddos like me who still wear checkered Vans and have the same 2-wheel addictions.
-Surf around and bookmark the site.
-Oh yea, and tell everyone you know that's peeled the stickers off a Rubik's Cube!
+It's my way of playing a small part in preserving BMX history.
+The videos are for retro bike junkies, former subscribers to FREESTYLIN’ magazine, and old schoolers like me who still wear checkered VANS.
+Keep it gnarly!!
+Oh yea, and tell everyone you know about the site that's peeled the stickers off a Rubik's Cube to solve it!!

 When I was younger, I remember pedaling my bicycle as fast as I could.
 I sat crested on the banana seat of my gold and orange bike, gripping the oversized handlebars for dear life.
 Underneath me—fastened snug in the heavy-metal frame—was a bright red racing plate with the bold white number 65.
 My legs pumped up and down on the pedals of that machine like pistons in a V-8 engine, and my excessively round bowl-cut hairdo blew in the wind.
 I was just a pint-size American kid, and from the moment I lost the training wheels on my first bicycle, I was shredding the back roads of Texas.